Consider the following advantages, listed in order of importance (to me):

 - When the work day is over, and ACL still has an hour of processing to do, you can disconnect from the VM, go home, and reconnect from home.

 If you run ACL on your laptop, you have to either wait until ACL is done, leave your laptop at work, or kill ACL.
-When you disconnect from a VM, it continues to run; it then waits for you to reconnect.
+When you disconnect from a VM, it continues to run; it will still be waiting for you when you reconnect to it (log back in).

 - Creating and running a VM is cheaper and FASTER than buying a dedicated laptop or desktop.